nhsuk/profiles-db/README.md

 The `acceptingNewPatients` member is always present and will contain `true` or `false`.

+### Online Services

+The `onlineServices` member is always present, however, the contents of it are optional.
+Optional members of `onlineServices` are:

+#### Repeat Prescriptions

+The `repeatPrescriptions` is an optional member of `onlineServices`.
+When present it will contain an object consisting of a `supplier` member and an optional `url` member.

+`supplier` is a string, representing the GP's supplier for the type of system the member represents e.g. repeat prescrpition ordering system.
+The value will be one of the suppliers listed below `["EMIS","INPS","Informatica","Microtest","NK","TPP"]`.
+Or one of these values with an `(I)` appended e.g. `EMIS (I)`.
+The addition of `(I)` represents a GP that is now using the Informatica system.
+`url` is a string representing the best link we know about to use for accessing that GP's online system.
+It will be a direct link to the system or the GP's website if the system is unknown.
+And no value is the GP's website is unknown.

 ### Booking system

 The `bookingSystem` member is optional.
 When present it will contain an object